 Preship location is the area in our warehouse where units are stored before being batched and shipped out to our customers

-All Crossdock returns are treated the same way as noon now returns.
+All Crossdock returns are treated the same way as noon Express returns.
 We will store the unit with us if you are enabled on FBN and if your preference is to receive the units back, we will create an RTV within 24hours.